Top 12 Materials Manager Skills to Put on Your Resume

 2. Oracle

-Oracle is a comprehensive software suite that provides a variety of business applications and database technologies designed to help Materials Managers efficiently manage inventory, procurement, supply chain operations, and other related processes within an organization.
+Oracle provides a broad suite of business applications and database technologies that help Materials Managers manage inventory, procurement, manufacturing, and the wider supply chain within one integrated environment.

 Why It's Important